metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Required:

-- `window` (String) The duration of slow start window.Duration is expressed in the Go [Duration format](https://godoc.org/time#ParseDuration).Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.
+- `window` (String) The duration of slow start window.
+Duration is expressed in the Go [Duration format](https://godoc.org/time#ParseDuration).
+Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.

 Optional:

-- `aggression` (String) The speed of traffic increase over the slow start window.Defaults to 1.0, so that endpoint would get linearly increasing amount of traffic.When increasing the value for this parameter, the speed of traffic ramp-up increases non-linearly.The value of aggression parameter should be greater than 0.0.More info: https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/slow_start
+- `aggression` (String) The speed of traffic increase over the slow start window.
+Defaults to 1.0, so that endpoint would get linearly increasing amount of traffic.
+When increasing the value for this parameter, the speed of traffic ramp-up increases non-linearly.
+The value of aggression parameter should be greater than 0.0.
+More info: https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/slow_start
-- `min_weight_percent` (Number) The minimum or starting percentage of traffic to send to new endpoints.A non-zero value helps avoid a too small initial weight, which may cause endpoints in slow start mode to receive no traffic in the beginning of the slow start window.If not specified, the default is 10%.
+- `min_weight_percent` (Number) The minimum or starting percentage of traffic to send to new endpoints.
+A non-zero value helps avoid a too small initial weight, which may cause endpoints in slow start mode to receive no traffic in the beginning of the slow start window.
+If not specified, the default is 10%.

 <a id="nestedatt--spec--routes--services--validation"></a>